School of LawQueens Campus

 The LL.M. in U.S. Legal Studies at St. John’s offers you these and many more keys to a rewarding legal career in New York and to the world of practice opportunities you can access as a New York lawyer.

+Our dedicated LL.M. career advisor helps students develop a professional network, develop job application materials, and prepare for interviews, for positions during their course of study and after graduation.
 Starting in the second semester, LL.M. students have the opportunity to intern for academic credit.
-Our dedicated career advisor helps students develop a professional network, develop job application materials, and prepare for interviews, for positions during their course of study and after graduation.
 Many students also take advantage of summer work opportunities.
+Depending on the circumstances, some students who study at St. John's on an F-1 student visa are able to take advantage of the visa status known as OPT (Optional Practical Training) after they complete their course of study.
 Note work opportunities vary depending on student visa status, among other factors.
+Past student work experiences include: